mritunjaysharma394/vowpal-wiki/Azure-Trainer.md

 - **CheckpointIntervalOrCount**: The trainer checkpoints in regular intervals.
 If the configuration contains ':' it is treated as time span (see [format](https://msdn.microsoft.com/en-us/library/ee372286(v=vs.110).aspx)), otherwise a number representing the number of examples after which checkpointing shall be performed.
 Checkpoint data includes the model, a list of events since the last checkpoint (trackback) and the EventHubs position.
 - **EnableExampleTracing**: Traces each example in VW string format to AppInsights.

+# Upgrade an existing deployment

+* download cscfg from Management console using this [powershell script](https://github.com/eisber/vowpal_wabbit/blob/master/cs/azure_service/DownloadServiceConfiguration.ps1)
+* download the cspkg from [GitHub release page](https://github.com/eisber/vowpal_wabbit/releases).
+Make sure you select the correct VM size.
+* navigate to Azure portal and your trainer instance, select "Update"
+* Select: _Deploy even if one or more roles contain a single instance_
+* Select: _Allow the update if role sizes change or if the number of roles change_
+* Hit start

 # REST API
 Each request expects a HTTP authorization header: "Authorization: <Insert AdminToken here>".
 - _<trainer url>/reset_ Resets the current model.
+- _<trainer url>/status_ returns a status and live performance counter values.

 One can inject an offline trained model (aka warmstart) using

 ```bash
  curl  -v --request PUT --data-binary @<filename>  "<trainer url>/reset" --header "Authorization: <Insert AdminToken here>"
 ```
 # Links
 - [Provisioning](https://github.com/multiworldtesting/ds-provisioning/blob/master/templates/OnlineTrainerTemplate.json) using [ARM](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/).
 The packageLink.uri needs to point to blob on Azure storage and contain a SAS token.
 - [Binaries](https://github.com/eisber/vowpal_wabbit/releases)